Nurse visa routes in Kingdom of Norway

 What this means for nurses

-Of the 2 Kingdom of Norway routes that commonly fit nurses, 1 needs a sponsoring employer and 1 does not, and 1 can lead to permanent residence.
+Of the 2 Kingdom of Norway routes that commonly fit nurses, 1 needs a sponsoring employer and 1 does not, 1 have confirmed permanent residence mapping.
 Nurses work in a regulated field, so immigration approval is only half the journey: in most countries you must also clear a separate professional-registration or licensing step before you can practise in Kingdom of Norway.
 That recognition process often takes as long as the visa itself, so it is worth starting in parallel.

 The most-used skilled route into Kingdom of Norway overall is the Skilled Worker Residence Permit (Oppholdstillatelse som faglaert), which also fits many nurses — it is included below.